 A place for the people of

-The revamped Parliament Website As part of the Web Transformation of Transformation 2020, we’re proud to announce the newly transformed Parliament website!
+As part of the Web Transformation of Transformation 2020, we’re proud to announce the newly transformed Parliament website!
 The new website now contains all content within a single page with information reorganized to present a more user friendly experience.
 Let us know what you think!
 Check out the new Parliament Website

 Important Dates Date & Time (All in UTC +-0)Event19 Jauary 1PMGeneral Election Debate24 January 4PMCooldown Period Begins25 January 4PMPolls Open27 January 4PMPolls Close Election Information Voting System: Mixed Member ProportionatePolling Period: 25-27 January 2019Cooldown Period: 24 January 2019 to Release of Results Unlike previous elections, there are no limits on campaigning periods.
 Hence, once registered, your party…